bokshi-gh/dotfiles/ssh/README.md

 ssh -p 2222 username@remote_host
 ```
 - If the SSH service on the remote server is running on a different port (e.g., 2222), you can specify it with the `-p` flag.
+- If the port is not specified, SSH defaults to port `22`.

 ## 8. **Port Forwarding**
 - Port forwarding lets you tunnel a port from your local machine to a remote machine.